Paulo-PHT/Paulo-PHT/readme.md

 ## Greetings 🖐️

 My name is Paulo and I'm an IT student at FATEC Jundiaí, Brazil.
-I'm also a former food engineering with R&D and consulting experience, but my interest in technology and programming led me to pursue a new path for my career.
+I'm also a former food engineer with R&D and consulting experience, but my interest in technology and programming led me to pursue a new path for my career.
 I'm currently studying web development, machine learning, improving my mathematics skills and searching for an internship opportunity!